 We believe that strategic alliances with customers and industry partnerships are critical to success in the semiconductor industry.
-We have entered into several strategic customer alliances, including alliances with Alcatel, Bosch, Hewlett-Packard, Marelli, Nokia, Nortel Networks, Pioneer, Seagate, Siemens VDO, Thomson and Western Digital, among others.
-Customer alliances provide us with valuable systems and application knowhow and access to markets for key products, while allowing our customers to share some of the risks of product development with us and to gain access to our process technologies and manufacturing infrastructure.
+We have entered into several strategic customer alliances, including alliances with Alcatel, Bosch, Hewlett-Packard, Marelli, Nokia, Nortel, Pioneer, Seagate, Siemens VDO, Thomson and Western Digital, among others.
+Customer alliances provide us with valuable systems and application know-how and access to markets for key products, while allowing our customers to share some of the risks of product development with us and to gain access to our process technologies and manufacturing infrastructure.
+We are actively working to expand the number of our customer alliances, targeting OEMs in the United States, Europe and in Asia

 Partnerships with other semiconductor industry manufacturers permit costly research and development and manufacturing resources to be shared to mutual advantage for joint technology development.
-We have been collaborating with Philips Semiconductors International B.V. for the joint development of CMOS process technologies in Crolles, France, since 1992.
-In 2003, we began cooperating with Freescale Semiconductor, Inc. (formerly Motorola's semiconductor division) and Philips Semiconductors International B.V. for the joint research and development of CMOS process technology to provide 90-nm to 32-nm chip technologies on 300-mm wafers, as well as for the operations of a 300-mm wafer pilot line fab which has been built in Crolles, France (called "Crolles2") with the stated goal of accelerating the development of future technologies and their proliferation throughout the semiconductor industry.
-TSMC has also been involved in the Crolles2 cooperation for specific programs.
+We have been collaborating with Philips for the joint development of CMOS process technologies in Crolles, France, since 1992.
+In 2003, we began cooperating with Freescale and Philips for the joint research and development of CMOS process technology to provide 90-nm to 32-nm chip technologies on 300-mm wafers, as well as for the operations of a 300-mm wafer pilot line fab which has been built in Crolles2 with the stated goal of accelerating the development of future technologies and their proliferation throughout the semiconductor industry.
+We have extended this agreement to cover the development and licensing of core libraries.

 We began working with Texas Instruments in 2002 to jointly define and promote an open standard for wireless application processor interfaces.
 This initiative has now broadened and is known as the MIPI Alliance.
-It now includes over 70 members that collaborate as mobile industry leaders with the objective of defining and promoting open standards for interfaces to mobile application processors.
+It now includes over 92 members that collaborate as mobile industry leaders with the objective of defining and promoting open standards for interfaces to mobile application processors.
 Through these open standards, the MIPI Alliance intends to speed deployment of new services to mobile users by establishing specifications for standard hardware and software interfaces to mobile application processors and encouraging the adoption of those standards throughout the industry.
-We are board members of MIPI.
+We are members of the MIPI alliance.